rokartur/BetterAudio/README.md

 ## Licensing & Support license

 BetterAudio is free to use with a solid set of core features.
-If you enjoy the app and want to **support its development**, you can purchase a **[Support license](https://buy.stripe.com/00w9AU6pp5pV7eNaeq7g400)**.
+If you enjoy the app and want to **support its development**, you can purchase a **[Lifetime Support license](https://buy.stripe.com/00w9AU6pp5pV7eNaeq7g400)**.
 Prices: 29.99 PLN, 7.99 EUR, 9.99 USD.

 By buying a Support license you: